 Notes for Contributors

-General and policy
+General notes and policy

 1. The purpose of JASO-Online is to provide a forum for the publication of research and views of interest to anthropologists.